 - Application: Next comes the process of filling out the application.
 In this step, the company wishes to discover your motivation to work for them.
 You have to demonstrate enthusiasm for Apple's products and services and tell them why you think you would turn out to be an ideal fit for the company.

-- Screening: There are two rounds of screening done over a thirty-minute informal phone call.
+- Technical Screening: There are two rounds of screening done over a thirty-minute informal phone call.
 The objective of the call is to brief you about the hiring process.
 The first call is from the internal recruiter, followed by the team lead for the division that you applied to.
 They can also discuss your experience, academic achievements, and your interests.

-- FaceTime interviews: There can be up to five rounds of FaceTime interviews that test your behavioral and technical skills.
+- FaceTime/Video interviews: There can be up to five rounds of FaceTime interviews that test your behavioral and technical skills.
 The interviews are one-on-one that lasts for about thirty minutes.
 The objective of the interview is to assess your character and technical knowledge.

-- Assessment Centre: Some candidates are required to use the Apple Assessment Centre while completing their exercises.
+- Assessment Center: Some candidates are required to use the Apple Assessment Center while completing their exercises.
 This offers them the opportunity to network with existing employees and learn more about the company's values.
 The candidates can be asked to perform role play exercises and be prepared to answer questions like, "Why do you want to work at Apple?" or "How do you overcome disagreements with teammates?"

 - Group exercises: These exercises are designed to test your ability to work in a team.
 You’ll be assessed on your ability to solve critical problems and persuade others to pay heed to your ideas.

 - Written test: In this round of the Apple interview process for software engineers, you’ll be given a case study.
 You have to come up with a written response for the prompt given.